noceanfish/Springboard/README.md

 # 1 Project Intro

-This project implement NLP and time-series analysis on texts and stock trading data to get a specific stock's future movement.
+This project implements NLP and time-series analysis on texts and stock trading data to get a specific company's stock future movement.

 ## 1.1 Data Pipeline

-The app scrape recent fresh data from Finviz and Yahoo Fiance.
+The app scrapes recent fresh data from Finviz and Yahoo Fiance.

-Then do the basic preprocessing and clean to the data set, including removing stopwords and special characters, expanding contractions, lemmatization, and tokenizer on texts data.
+Then do the basic preprocessing and cleaning to the data set, including removing stop-words and special characters, expanding contractions, lemmatization, and tokenizer on texts data.

-In addition, the app generate log return, volatility, volumes with special time-window (5-day to 80-weeks).
+In addition, in order to apply classification on time-series data, the app generates log return, volatility, volumes with special time-window (5-day to 80-weeks) as input features.
+And I design a LSTM model to achieve classification result on time series data.

 ## 1.2 Training the model

 The app utilizes NLP embedding algorithms to get texts embeddings.
-We explor different embedding methos, word-count, tf-idf, gloves, bow, and elmo embedding.
-The last one give the hightest accuracy performance in predicting.
+I explore different embedding methods, including word-count, tf-idf, gloves, bow, and elmo embedding.
+The last one gives the hightest accuracy performance on predicting the news sentimental.

-We also experiment different classification algorithms, such as LogisticRegression, SVM, Naive Bayes.
+I also experiment different classification algorithms, such as LogisticRegression, SVM, Naive Bayes.
 Logistic Regression give better result.

-To deal with time-eries model, we create a LSTM model and apply feature engineering results on the model.
+To deal with time-eries model, I create a LSTM model and apply feature engineering results on the model.

 ## 1.3 Result

-Finally, we ensemble the two models to get the final results. the app tells people how will the stock move in the future based on nits recent news and historical price.
+Finally, I ensemble the two model's judgement to get the final results.
+The app tells people how will the stock move in the future based on its recent news and historical price.

 # 2 Data Storage

 * The app use sqllit3 to store price data;
 * the news headlines are not persistence on local system;
-* the original traing sets is save in csv files.
+* the original traing sets is saved in csv files.

 # 3 The Deployment